Aliases for UGT1A8 Gene

 GeneCards Summary for UGT1A8 Gene

 UGT1A8 (UDP Glucuronosyltransferase Family 1 Member A8) is a Protein Coding gene.
 Diseases associated with UGT1A8 include Pericholangitis.
-Among its related pathways are Irinotecan Pathway, Pharmacokinetics and Estrogen Metabolism Pathway.
+Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is UGT1A10.

 UniProtKB/Swiss-Prot for UGT1A8 Gene

 UDPGT is of major importance in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.
 Isoform 2 lacks transferase activity but acts as a negative regulator of isoform 1.